ECCC-MSC/open-data/scripts/README.md

 #### Installation:

-Run in a terminal in the public-data-documentation directory:
+Run in a terminal in the public-data-documentation/scripts/ directory:

-    $ /bin/bash scripts/setup.sh
+    $ /bin/bash setup.sh

 #### Execution:

-Run in a terminal in the public-data-documentation directory:
+Run in a terminal in the public-data-documentation/scripts/ directory:

+    $ /bin/bash generate_documentation.sh

+Optionally, one can specify the GeoMet Git repos by running:

-    $ /bin/bash scripts/generate_documentation.sh <geomet_git_repo>
+    $ /bin/bash generate_documentation.sh <geomet_git_repo>

 where geomet_git_repo is the URL where geomet version is currently.

-the default geomet_git_repo value is: http://gitlab.ssc.etg.gc.ca/ec-msc/geomet/
+The default geomet_git_repo value is: http://gitlab.ssc.etg.gc.ca/ec-msc/geomet/

-NOTE:: before running the script, you can also modify the base dd URL in the `generate_documentation.sh` file.
+NOTE: before running the script, you can also modify the base MSC Datamart URL for the documentation basepath in the `generate_documentation.sh` file.
+This value is used for absolute paths in the text version of the documentation.

 ### 3. Push the modification

 Run these commands in a terminal.
-This assumes that you have a fork and that you have pulled a local fork of the dps repos and that the version is in sync with his upstreamed master.
+This assumes that you have a fork and that you have pulled a local fork of the DPS Git repos and that the version is in sync with his upstreamed master.

     $ git add .
-    $ git commit -m "message related to the commit"
+    $ git commit -m "Short summary of changes to the documentation"
     $ git push

-then add your account name and your related GCcode password.
+then provide your GCCode account name and your associated password.

 To complete the process, create a merge request with the upstream master.
-If you can have access to the master you do not have ask for a merge request.